phenotypic/homebridge-web-sprinklers/README.md

 When scheduling is enabled, the plugin will schedule watering so that it finishes however many minutes before sunrise specified `sunriseOffset`.

-When `synchronousWatering` is enabled, scheduled zone watering cycles are allowed to overlap.
-This is NOT enabled by default as most systems are incapable of supplying sufficient pressure to water multiple zones simultaneously.
+The plugin schedules asynchronous zone watering times (no more than one zone should be on at a given time) as most systems are incapable of supplying sufficient pressure to water multiple zones simultaneously.

 Start times will vary daily as a result of changing sunrise times.

 ## Adaptive watering

-When adaptive watering is enabled, the zone watering duration will be calculates simply as a percentage (`100` by default, unless specified in `zonePercentages`) of the difference between your specified minimum watering temperature and the next day's forecasted maximum temperature.
+When adaptive watering is enabled, the zone watering duration will be calculates simply as a percentage (specified in `zonePercentages`) of the difference between your specified minimum watering temperature and the next day's forecasted maximum temperature.

 E.g. If `minTemperature` is `10`, and the maximum forecasted temperature is `25`, the total watering time per zone will be: `25` - `10` = `15` minutes

-If adaptive watering is disabled, but scheduling remains enabled, each zone will be watered for a percentage (`100` by default, unless specified in `zonePercentages`) of the number of minutes specified in `defaultDuration`
+If adaptive watering is disabled, but scheduling remains enabled, each zone will be watered for a percentage (specified in `zonePercentages`) of the number of minutes specified in `defaultDuration`

 ## API Interfacing